Adult Sunday School convenes at 9:30 a.m. in person and on ZOOM.

 Our Mission Statement: Ravenswood Evangelical Covenant Church exists to love and worship God, and love and care for others.
 By God’s grace, we commit to help people find and follow Jesus Christ through the guidance of his Spirit and his word.

 (Adopted March 8, 2006.)

-	Our Denomination: The Evangelical Covenant Church: Ravenswood Covenant Church is part of the Evangelical Covenant Church denomination, a rapidly growing multiethnic denomination in the United States and Canada with ministries on five continents of the world.
-Founded in 1885 by Swedish immigrants, the ECC values the Bible as the word of God, the gift of God’s grace and ever-deepening spiritual life that comes through a faith with Jesus Christ, the importance of extending God’s love and compassion to a hurting world, and the strength that comes from unity within diversity.
+Ravenswood Evangelical Covenant Church is part of the Evangelical Covenant Church, a rapidly growing multiethnic denomination in the United States and Canada with ministries on five continents of the world.
+Founded in 1885 by Swedish immigrants, the ECC values the Bible as the word of God, the gift of God’s grace, and ever-deepening spiritual life that comes through a faith in Jesus Christ, the importance of extending God’s love and compassion to a hurting world, and the strength that comes from unity within diversity.

 The Evangelical Covenant Church is:

 - Traditional, but not rigid

 - Congregational, but not independent